CONTRIBUTE TO PAPER CHAINED

 Contributions can be writings in any style, including but not limited to poetry, short stories and personal narratives.
 We also welcome artwork such as drawings.
 We ask that text does not exceed 1,500 words per contribution.
 Contributions may be anonymous.

 HOW DO I GET A COPY OF PAPER CHAINED?

 If you are currently in prison and would like to receive a posted copy of the journal, please provide us with your return address and your earliest possible release date.
-Those released from prison may access the journal online here.
+If you have a friend or loved one in prison, you are also most welcome to download, print and post our magazine to them yourself.
+Those outside prison may access the journal free online here.

 TERMS OF PUBLICATION.

 Handwritten contributions will be typed unless the author requests to have a scan of the original text presented in the journal.
-Contributions will be edited in regards to spelling and grammar unless the author specifies NO EDITS on their entry.
-We will then type the piece exactly as presented to us.
+We reserve the right to otherwise edit contributions for reasons such as grammar, length, clarity and stigmatising wording.
+Please advise us if you are not open to your contribution being edited in any way.
 Please advise us if you would like submitted art returned to you.

 Copyright for art and writing is retained by the contributor.
 Contributors are free to have any of their work that is published in Paper Chained republished elsewhere at a later date.
 However, please advise Paper Chained if submitted contributions have previously been published elsewhere.

 Please be aware that due to limited printing space and other logistical concerns, contributions received may not necessarily appear in the next issue of Paper Chained, and may be held on file for subsequent issues.

 We will not publish any contributions that contain racism, sexism, homophobia, transphobia, nationalism, xenophobia, ableism, evangelism or other forms of oppressive language, or any material that encourages violence or violates the privacy of others.